 EPS Pension Increase from ₹1,000 to ₹7,500?
 Check Now

-Many people are seeing claims on social media that EPS pension will increase from ₹1,000 to ₹7,500 in 2026.
+Many people are seeing claims on social media that the EPS pension will increase from ₹1,000 to ₹7,500 in 2026.
 These messages are spreading confusion between pensioners and employees.
-Some posts on WhatsApp, Facebook, and websites also say that the EPS-95 pension has already been increased and is effective from January 2026, but this information is not confirmed.
+Some posts on WhatsApp, Facebook, and websites claim that the EPS-95 pension has already been increased and is effective until January 2026; however, this information has not been confirmed.

-In this article, we will explain you the real situation in very simple words so you can clearly understand what is true and what is not.
+In this article, we will explain the real situation in simple terms, so you can clearly understand what is true and what is not.

 What is EPS Pension?